Dr-Chandra/CV/README.md

 ============

 -------------------                                     ----------------------------
-Lab For Video and Image Analysis (LFOVIA)                        ee17resch01001@iith.ac.in Indian Institute of Technology Hyderabad                         chandrav.iitb@gmail.com
+Lab For Video and Image Analysis (LFOVIA)
-India                                                            ph:
+Indian Institute of Technology Hyderabad
+ee17resch01001@iith.ac.in
+Ph:
 -------------------                                     ----------------------------

 Education